 As Alpha Kappa Alpha has grown, it has maintained its focus in two key arenas: the lifelong personal and professional development of each of its members; and galvanizing its membership into an organization of respected power and influence, consistently at the forefront of effective advocacy and social change that results in equality and equity for all citizens of the world.

 Chapters are grouped by the Boulé into Regions.
-In Alpha Kappa Alpha, Regions have been formed according to geographical location and density of population.
+Regions are divided according to geographical location and density of population.
 Currently there are ten regions; each under the supervision of a Regional Director.
-Delta Beta Omega Chapter is a member of the Far Western Region.
-Carol Dixon is the current Far Western Regional Director.
+Delta Beta Omega is a member of the Far Western Region and Mrs. Carol R. Dixon is the current Far Western Regional Director.

-The Far Western family of sister friends is proud of our 93-year history.
-This region has grown into nearly 100 graduate and undergraduate chapters spread across nine states: Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah and Washington.
+The Far Western family of sister friends is proud of our 95-year history.
+This region has grown into nearly 100 graduate and undergraduate chapters spread across nine states; Alaska, Arizona, California, Hawaii, Idaho, Nevada, Oregon, Utah and Washington.
 We are a sister network of unbelievably talented and caring women who routinely give of themselves and their resources in service to all mankind.

 Delta Beta Omega is blessed and privileged to have two former Far Western Regional Directors in our chapter.
 These two dynamic women have blazed trails in Alpha Kappa Alpha Sorority, Incorporated, the Far Western Region and right here in the greater Phoenix area.

 Mrs. Grace Strauther served as the 20th Regional Director from 1996 to 2000 and Dr. LaVern Tarkington served as the 23rd Regional Director from 2008 to 2012.